AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 ## Next steps {#next-steps}

-By setting your low frequency and high value users on a journey and by displaying paid media ads to a subset of them, you have hopefully turned some of them from one-time value to lifetime value customers.
+By setting your low-frequency and high-value users on a journey and by displaying paid media ads to a subset of them, you have hopefully turned some of them from one-time value to lifetime value customers.

 Next, you can explore other use cases supported by Real-Time CDP, such as [intelligently re-engaging customers](/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md) or [displaying personalized content to unauthenticated users](/help/rtcdp/partner-data/onsite-personalization.md) on your web properties.